ppy/osu-wiki/wiki/Tournaments/COE/COE_2025/en.md

 #### 3.1 Format Overview

-The gamemode being played is osu\!standard, all matches will be played using scorev2.
+The gamemode being played is osu!standard, all matches will be played using scoreV2.

 During the qualifier, each participant will be given one attempt to set a high score on each map of the map pool.
 These attempts will be in matches scheduled beforehand.